-Having the ability to both attract and retainin the industry's best performers and brightest new stars is a crucial element of improving your company's bottom line.
+Having the ability to both attract and retain the industry's best performers and brightest new stars is a crucial element of improving your company's bottom line.

 So is your company culture an asset or a liability?

 If your culture is an asset, the best parts of it can be strengthened by peer recognition.
-It's a natural way to improve cultural alignment, with each contribution, and corresponding piece of recognition exemplifying your organizational values.
+Peer recognition is a natural way to improve cultural alignment, with each contribution and corresponding piece of recognition exemplifying your organizational values.

-If your culture is actively losing candidates and long-standing employees, facilitating a recognition-rich environment is a great way to help turn that trend around.
+If your culture is actively losing candidates and long-standing employees, facilitating a recognition-rich environment can help turn that trend around.

-These are just a few ways that peer recogntion can make a positive impact on your company's bottom line.
-You can increase that impact further with some of the tips we shared in our most recent eBook, Getting the Most from Peer Recognition.
-Feel free to grab a free copy below!
+These are just a few ways that peer recognition can make a positive impact on your company's bottom line.
+You can increase that impact further with some of the tips we shared in our eBook, Getting the Most from Peer Recognition: